mongodb/docs/source/reference/server-status.rst

 .. default-domain:: mongodb

-The :command:`serverStatus` returns a collection of information that reflects the database's status.
+The :dbcommand:`serverStatus` returns a collection of information that reflects the database's status.
 These data are useful for diagnosing and assessing the performance of your MongoDB instance.
 This reference catalogs each datum included in the output of this command and